-The Maritime College campus community is invited to join Dean William J. Imbriale and Dr. Elissa DeFalco for a brief presentation on Maritime College’s upcoming Self-Study Report for the Middle States Commission on Higher Education (MSCHE).
-Dean Imbriale and Dr. DeFalco are co-chairing the MSCHE process for the College; they will present their drafted Institutional Priorities in order to solicit feedback from the campus community.
+The Maritime College campus community is invited to join Dr. William J. Imbriale and Dr. Elissa DeFalco for a brief presentation on Maritime College’s upcoming Self-Study Report for the Middle States Commission on Higher Education (MSCHE).
+Dr. Imbriale and Dr. DeFalco are co-chairing the MSCHE process for the College; they will present their drafted Institutional Priorities in order to solicit feedback from the campus community.

 Please join us in the Stephen B. Luce Library (Bay 4) at 3:00 pm on Wednesday, February 26.
 If interested but unable to attend, please contact the Co-Chairs directly.
 Their contact information, and more about MSCHE is available below.